Logo

 9.

-Dan Fouts led the NFL in passing yards four straight years from 1979 to 1982, and became the first player in history to throw for 4,000 yards in three consecutive seasons, breaking the NFL single-season record for passing yards each time.
+Dan Fouts led the NFL in passing yards for four straight years from 1979 to 1982, and he became the first player in league history to throw for 4,000 yards in three straight seasons, breaking the NFL single-season record for passing yards each time.

 10.